The Different Types of Military Discharge ExplainedUpdated July 29, 2021 Veterans Benefits

 4. Medical Discharge

 Medical discharges can happen for various reasons related to an injury, condition, or disability.
-In some cases, a medical discharge stems from a condition that is made worse through military service.
+In some cases, a medical discharge stems from a condition made worse through military service.
 In other cases, the injury, illness, or disability may have occurred during military service, preventing the military member from serving properly.

 5. Other Than Honorable Discharge

 The military often gives this discharge to service members who break the rules or exhibit negative behaviors but their actions don't warrant judicial intervention, as is the case with a dishonorable discharge.
-Because of the circumstances surrounding it, it is rare for veterans with an OTH discharge to be eligible to receive veterans benefits.
+Because of the circumstances surrounding it, it is rare for veterans with an OTH discharge to be eligible to receive VA benefits.

 6. Bad Conduct Discharge

 A Bad Conduct Discharge (BCD) is one of the forms of a punitive discharge, meaning that it must go through the military justice system to happen.
-This type of discharge is for a military member who exhibits bad conduct in some way, but it's less severe of a punishment than a dishonorable discharge.
+This type of discharge is for a military member who exhibits bad conduct in some way, but it's a less severe punishment than a dishonorable discharge.

 Some potential reasons for a BCD include alcohol or drug abuse or repeatedly failing to follow orders.
 Often, people who receive a BCD are imprisoned beforehand, either through the military or as a civilian.
 The discharge leaves a negative mark on a person's record and will prevent them from getting veteran benefits.
 A DD214 will also likely note the reason(s) for the discharge.